mellowtel-inc/mellowtel-js/README.md

 - **Easy to use**: Monetize your Chrome Extensions with a few lines of code.
 - **Open-source**: Transparency is at the core of Mellowtel.
 Our code is open-source and available for everyone.
 - **Consensual & Opt-out by default**: We believe in the power of informed consent.
 Your users are always in control.
-Only they decide if they want to support your extension through an explicit opt-in mechanism (not some small print in TOS.
+Only they decide if they want to support your extension through an explicit opt-in mechanism (not some small print in TOS).
 They can opt-out at any time.
 - **Non-intrusive & Private**: We do not collect, share, or sell personal information (not even anonymized data).
 Mellowtel doesn't negatively affect user experience.
 - **Highly regulated**: We keep communicating with Chrome Web Store regulators in order to guarantee a safe experience.
 Mellowtel provides CWS regulators with tools to monitor and enforce compliance (e.g. A custom dashboard for the Chrome Team to review every single URL that passes through the network)